 The book is a way of providing support and advice to families and introducing you to the IHC Library.
 The IHC Library offers free access to a wide range of books, journal articles, CDs and DVDs on all aspects of intellectual disability.

 To get a copy of a book fill out the form.

-- Gifts: Mothers Reflect on How Children with Down Syndrome Enrich Their Lives, by Kathryn Lynard Soper (will be sent to parents of children five years old and under with Down syndrome).
+- Now I See: Through parents' eyes: the enriching journey of raising children with Down syndrome by Angela Blakston, Carolyn McDiarmid, and Justin Ridler (will be sent to parents of children twelve years old and under with Down syndrome).

 - Playing, Laughing and Learning with Children on the Autism Spectrum, by Julia Moor (will be sent to parents of children under five years old who been diagnosed with autism by a health professional).